 The information you get from a melatonin assessment is both vast and valuable.
 Just from the timing of the samples themselves, you can look at your melatonin profile and get a visual insight into your daily biological routine.
 Your sleep-wake cycle could be delayed (you get tired too late), advanced (you get tired too early), or you could have an irregular sleep-wake cycle where your circadian rhythm shifts over time.

 Your melatonin levels could also be too high or too low when they shouldn’t be, or even non-existent.
 Often people who take melatonin supplements or sleep aids don’t realize the biological impact over time.
 Melatonin supplements alone can shift the circadian rhythm further out of alignment or remain in the body long after you need to be awake and functioning again.
-Therefore, it is not recommended to start supplementing or medication until you know approximately when your sleep onset occurs.
-This way you can properly time the administration of this treatment to match your sleep-wake cycle and prevent further dysregulation.
+Therefore, it is not recommended to start supplementing until you know approximately when your sleep onset occurs.
+This way you can properly time the administration of any treatment to match your sleep-wake cycle and prevent further dysregulation.

 While melatonin may primarily function to properly prepare the body for sleep, that’s not the only function it provides.
 Melatonin also helps to regulate body temperature, cardiovascular function, immune function, and acts as a powerful antioxidant.
 There’s also emerging evidence that low melatonin levels are also associated with stress and depression.
 Therefore, abnormally low melatonin levels can also signify other significant health concerns.
 You can read more about some possible future treatments using melatonin supplementation on WebMD, such as for reducing migraines, blood pressure, and even cancer.
 You can also read this article from Harvard Medical School on Sleep and Mental Health or this article from The Sleep Guru.